Learning Disorders in Children

 Parents or teachers may first spot the signs of a learning disorder in a child.
 The child may often have trouble with:

 - Reading, spelling, writing, or doing math problems

-- Understanding or following directions
+- Understanding and following directions or staying organized

 - Telling right from left